saikyun/arcadia-network-example/README.md

 # arcadia-network-example
 Small example on how to mix UNet and Arcadia

+## Dependencies
+You have to clone https://github.com/arcadia-unity/Arcadia into `Assets/`.

+## How to
 Start a repl, load the namespace `game.core`.
 Then you can send and receive edn messages.
 ```
 game.core=> (send-edn "{:data 123}")